smriiiiti/sql_sa/README.md

 Order of Execution of a query

 Day 12:
-Insert,update, delete, create , alter operations on a table Created a new table named "DATABASE"
+Insert,update, delete, create , alter, drop operations on a table Created a new table named "DATABASE"